JSC-TechMinds/acdu-support-library/README.md

 upload_port = COM4
 ```
 Please note that the COM port number may vary.
 When using the ESP-PROG programmer, there are typically two available COM ports.
 Therefore, always select the one with the higher number.

+We have prepared a [PlatformIO project template](examples/PlatformIO%20project%20template) which you can modify for your needs.

 ## Detailed description